luk3thomas/luk3thomas.com/_posts/2012-11-16-git-add-stage-in-chunks.md

 ---
 layout: default
+title: Using git to stage files in hunks
+tags: [git]
 ---
-# Staging files in hunks
+# Using git to stage files in hunks
 {% highlight bash %}
 $ git add -p
 {% endhighlight %}